 List 1 shows an example of defining generic function has_nan with 48 specific functions for all types and all ranks.
 As you can see, most of the functions have the same body, but since they have different ranks or different kind parameters from each other, they must be written as separate functions in the current Fortran standard.

 Generic subprogram

 List 2 shows the equivalent code to the code of List 1, written using the generic subprogram proposed in this paper.
 A subprogram with the GENERIC prefix is a generic subprogram.
-The first generic subprogram defines three specific procedures where x is one of real types of 32, 64, and 128 bytes, respectively.
-The second generic subprogram defines 3×15 specific procedures where x is one of the combinations of 32, 64, or 128-byte real types and ranks from 1 to 15, respectively.
+The first generic subprogram defines three specific procedures where x is one of real types of 32, 64, and 128 bits.
+The second generic subprogram defines 3×15 specific procedures where x is one of the combinations of 32, 64, or 128-bit real types and ranks from 1 to 15.
 Every specific procedure defined by the generic subprogram has no name and is referenced by the generic name.

 Multiple specific subprograms that have the same body except for type declaration statements for the dummy arguments can be combined into one generic subprogram.
 This may greatly reduce the amount of program code.
 In addition, since the generic subprogram is expanded to a list of the corresponding specific procedures, there should be no performance degradation.